Klipsch-Group/pac-web-git-workflow/README.md

 ### 6. Submit a PR

-Create a Pull Request on GitHub repository, into the `develop` branch.
+Create a Pull Request on GitHub repository, requesting to be merged into the `develop` branch (NOT the `main` branch).
 The lead developer will be notified by GitHub automatically.

 After the PR is reviewed, it'll either be approved and merged into `develop` by the lead developer, or it'll be commented on for additional changes/info if it's not yet approved.